ImaneBenHassine/Apache-Spark/SparkETL/README.md

                  \bin>kibana.bat

 Kibana server start running at http://localhost:5601.
-Now we can create indesx add it and visual it with Kibana.
+Now we can create indexes add it and visual it with Kibana.

+To develop applications Elasticsearch with Spark, we need to import a dependency from the Maven repository such as :
+ - Elasticsearch Spark Connector
+ - Client REST HTTP